The Ultimate London Theatre Ticket Guide

 Resales, standing tickets and more

-Whilst many of these deals and promotions are mainly aimed at off-peak performances, you can still find many for peak times, although in truth these tend to be for shows struggling to fill seats.
-This does not mean they are bad shows (far from it), it just means they are running their course.
-Most West End shows have a limited life-span, but they remain great shows.
+Most deals and promotions are mainly aimed at off-peak performances, but you can still find many for peak times, although in truth these tend to be for shows that are struggling to fill seats.

 For a breakdown of all the deals and annual promotions available to theatre-goers in London, visit our guide below.